SWTST/data_learning_journey/notes/fabric-notes/lakehouse-practical.md

 - [x] Parameterise the source path (so you can reuse it easily).
 ### ***= Session 4 end =***

-We've create a lakehouse, manually loaded CSVs and viewed as tables, built a semantic model and report and created a basic pipeline to ingest a CSV file.
-The lookup finds the file but it fails on the **foreach** due to a length paramter error.
-We will continue with this plan.
+I've created a lakehouse, manually loaded CSVs and viewed as tables, built a semantic model and report, then created a basic pipeline to ingest a CSV file.
+The lookup finds the file but it fails on the **foreach** due to a length parameter error.
+I'll continue with this plan in my next session.

 ```
 The function 'length' expects its parameter to be an array or a string.
 The provided value is of type 'Object'.